Implementist/Artanis/README.md

 You can build up your work journal collecting system by just doing the following few steps.
 ### Step1: Set up databases
 - You need to create a database with name 'nisl_journal' and its charset should be 'utf8 -- UTF-8 Unicode'.
-- Create a table named 'group' with
+- Create a table named 'group' with [DDL](https://github.com/Implementist/NISLJournalManager/blob/master/docs/ddl-group.md).
+- Create a table named 'member' with [DDL](https://github.com/Implementist/NISLJournalManager/blob/master/docs/ddl-member.md)